stevejhiggs/aws-lambda-typescript/README.md

 # aws-lambda-typescript
-build pipeline for easily building aws lambda functions with typescript
+build pipeline for easily building aws lambda functions with typescript.

 ## creating your function